AceDataCloud/LumaAPI/docs/luma_tasks_api_integration_guide.md

 ### Response Example

-Upon successful request, the API will return the detailed information of the video task here.
+After a successful request, the API will return the detailed information of the video task here.
 For example:

 ```json
 {